soheilhataminia/iran-parallel-markets-replication/data/README.md

 - Statistical Center of Iran (SCI), Consumer Price Index and purchase-of-vehicles CPI sub-index.
 - Central Bank of the Islamic Republic of Iran (CBI) and Ministry of Roads and Urban Development (MRUD), Tehran residential property transaction-price data.
 - World Gold Council (WGC), historical world gold-price data.

+- ## License

+The dataset is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+Users are free to share and adapt the data with appropriate attribution.